iocafe/iocafe-doc/source/extensions/deviceinfo/200717-deviceinfo.rst

   * - rm_connects
     - Number of TCP socket connects.
 This number is incremented at every connection and never decremented.
 Listening sockets and UDP sockets do not affect to this.
-  * - rm_txbytes
+  * - rm_tx_tcp
-    - Number of bytes sent to a connected TCP socket
+    - Number of bytes sent to a connected TCP socket.
-  * - rm_rxbytes
+  * - rm_rx_tcp
-    - Number of bytes received from a connected TCP socket
+    - Number of bytes received from a connected TCP socket.
+  * - rm_tx_udp
+    - Number of bytes sent through UDP socket.
+  * - rm_rx_udp
+    - Number of bytes received from UDP socket.
+  * - rm_tx_serial
+    - Number of bytes sent to a serial port or blue tooth.
+  * - rm_rx_serial
+    - Number of bytes received from a serial port or blue tooth.
   * - rm_aveloop
     - Average main loop period, ms. For example if main loop runs 1000 times per second, this is 1 ms.
   * - rm_maxloop